grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 ---
 title: Graceful Shutdown
 description: >-
-  Explains how to gracefully shut down [or stop, if you prefer] a gRPC server to avoid causing RPC failures for connected clients.
+  Explains how to gracefully shut down a gRPC server to avoid causing RPC failures for connected clients.
 ---

 ### Overview